Give clam chowder a summertime spin with this cool version! A bowl of chilled clam chowder makes a delicious warm weather lunch or light supper.

 - Chopped fresh parsley for garnish

-- Steam clams: Place 1/2 cup water and 1/2 cup white wine in deep skillet and bring to a simmer.
+- Place 1/2 cup water and 1/2 cup white wine in a deep skillet and bring to a simmer.
 Add clams, cover and cook over medium high heat until the shells are open (discard any that don’t open).
 Cool and remove clam meat and keep in refrigerator until ready to use.
+Discard the cooking liquid.

-- Cook bacon until done in a Dutch oven or other heavy deep pot.
+- Wipe out the skillet and cook the bacon until it is done to your liking.
 Remove with slotted spoon and drain on paper towels.
 Set aside until ready to use (I usually pop it in the fridge and take it out an hour or so before serving the soup).

-- Cook the shallots in the pan with the bacon drippings over medium heat until soft, about five minutes.
+- Cook the shallots in the bacon drippings over medium heat until soft, about five minutes.
 Add clam juice, remaining wine and potatoes.
 Simmer until the potatoes are tender, about 20 minutes.

 - Add canned clams and Old Bay and simmer for another 2-3 minutes.
 Add cream and simmer for another 2 minutes.
 Season to taste with salt and pepper.
 Cool for about 10-15 minutes.